IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

     (Required for new resource) Environment Id.

-  feature_id (True, str, None)
+  name (True, str, None)
-    (Required for new resource) Feature id.
+    (Required for new resource) Feature name.

+  tags (False, str, None)
+    Tags associated with the feature.

   enabled_value (True, str, None)
     (Required for new resource) Value of the feature when it is enabled.
 The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  disabled_value (True, str, None)
+  description (False, str, None)
-    (Required for new resource) Value of the feature when it is disabled.
-The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.
+    Feature description.

-  tags (False, str, None)
+  segment_rules (False, list, None)
-    Tags associated with the feature.
+    Specify the targeting rules that is used to set different feature flag values for different segments.

   guid (True, str, None)
     (Required for new resource) GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

+  feature_id (True, str, None)
+    (Required for new resource) Feature id.

+  type (True, str, None)
+    (Required for new resource) Type of the feature (BOOLEAN, STRING, NUMERIC).

   id (False, str, None)